oucs-teaching/cosc349-labs/lab03.md

 $ VBoxManage list runningvms "cosc349-lab2_default_1562496643343_81571" {9be2e9c4-fe9d-4587-adf4-4510fdca42aa}
 ```
+Note also that if you start the main VirtualBox application, you will also see Vagrant's VMs displayed there.

 Alternatively you can ask Vagrant about the status of the VM associated with the current directory (which contains a `Vagrantfile`, so Vagrant can determine the context).